The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me

 English

-Eroboghene Ubogu is a Neurologist in Birmingham, Alabama.
+Eroboghene Ubogu is a Neurologist practicing medicine in Birmingham, Alabama.
 Dr. Ubogu is rated as a Distinguished provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-His top areas of expertise are Chronic Inflammatory Demyelinating Polyneuropathy, Guillain-Barre Syndrome, Coenzyme Q Cytochrome C Reductase Deficiency, and Mitochondrial Complex 1 Deficiency.
+He is also highly rated in 59 other conditions, according to our data.
+His clinical expertise encompasses Chronic Inflammatory Demyelinating Polyneuropathy, Guillain-Barre Syndrome, Mitochondrial Complex 2 Deficiency, and Mitochondrial Complex 3 Deficiency.

 Learn about our expert tiers